 The UCAS Process

 Each student has a dedicated personal tutor for their two years at the College.
 The tutor is a specialist sixth form tutor who is not distracted by other commitments making them highly knowledgeable and experienced.
-We also have high quality careers and HE advisers and our support for students has recently been awarded the highest grade possible under the Investor in Careers award scheme.
-We have an excellent HE & Careers Day in January of year 12 where students choose lectures delivered by university lecturers and visit our HE Fair where over 30 universities, employers, apprenticeships providers have a stand.
+We also have high quality careers advice, guidance and HE advisers.
+Our support for students has recently been awarded the highest grade possible under the Investor in Careers award scheme - The Quality of Careers Standard.
+We have an excellent HE & Careers Day in January of Year 12 where students choose lectures delivered by university lecturers and visit our HE Fair where over 30 universities, employers, apprenticeships providers have a stand.

-We have an Oxbridge programme and a Medicine and other healthcare programme which gives huge support to applicants for these courses.
+We have an Oxbridge programme and a Medicine and Healthcare programme which gives huge support to applicants for these courses.
 This includes visiting speakers, admissions tutors and other experts, together with help on compiling a high quality personal statement, and preparation for admissions tests including UKCAT and BMAT.

 A CEIAG programme is delivered to all students in the College and this includes the preparation and application to Higher Education through the UCAS service (with some direct applications to various Art, Music and Drama Colleges).

 The programme is delivered to students throughout the year and includes a Careers Programme commencing in Year 12, which runs from January to June.
 This is supported with dedicated tutorials, activities and events and gives students the opportunity to fully research the option of university study and make informed decisions about their choices, location and future plans for progression.